 I have worked in higher education for 25 years in a range of roles primarily focussed on supporting students to better engage with their studies or reducing barriers to participation.
 Since 2013, the core of my work has been in the field of learning analytics.
 I am responsible for the development of learning analytics at Nottingham Trent University, through our work with our technology partner Solutionpath building the NTU Student Dashboard using their StREAM technology.

 Part of the reason for this institutionally-agnostic site is that some of the findings I want to share are developed through research on external projects.
-We have just completed the ABLE Erasmus+ project with our partners in KU Leuven and U Leiden (2015-2018) and, the STELA Project as more junior partners alongside KU Leuven, TU Delft, TU Graz and SEFI.
-From 2018-21, we will be working on a new project, OfLA, with Arteveldehogeschool and UMC Utrecht.
-OfLA will draw upon lots of the issues from the earlier two projects, in particular we are focussing on what happens at the point where a system has identified that a student needs help.
+We are currently working with two partners Arteveldehogeschool and UMC Utrecht on the Onwards from Learning Analytics (OfLA) Erasmus+ funded project to understand the nature of what happens once a learning analytics system has identified that a student may be at risk or need additional support.
+This project builds on the developments from the ABLE Erasmus+ project with our partners in KU Leuven and U Leiden (2015-2018) and the STELA Project as more junior partners alongside KU Leuven, TU Delft, TU Graz and SEFI.

 I am not a data scientist or statistician, but a humanities graduate who has worked in an education setting.
 My role is not about fixing algorithms, but asking questions about how people can best use the technology to support student success.

 This blog is intended to be a place to upload quick though pieces, reflections on learning analytics discourse and highlight events or new research.

 Head of Student Engagement & Analytics